BRUNEXX13/workspacemedapi/README.md

-# Project Example with Spring, Security, Token, Cors,
+# A api Rest with Spring, Security, Token, Cors, Flyaway and Heroku.